Ofsted New Report Cards Dashboard

 Personal Development is the Strongest Area

-49% of schools rated Strong or Exceptional in Personal Development — the highest of any area.
-Inclusion follows closely at 46%, with 4 Exceptional grades (the most for any area).
+40% of schools rated Strong or Exceptional in Personal Development — the highest of any area.
+Inclusion follows at 35%, with 12 Exceptional grades.

 Achievement is the Weakest Area